plone/documentation/coredev/continous-integration.md

 There is one exception to this rule.
 Sometimes there are changes or tests that depend on changes in other packages.
 If this is the case, there is no way around breaking a single build for a certain period of time.
-In this case run the all tests locally with all the changes and commit them within a time frame of 10 minutes.
+In this case run the all tests locally with all the changes and commit them within a time frame of ten minutes.
 ```

 ## 2) Always run all commit tests locally before committing

-Following this practice ensures the build stays green and other developers can continue to work without breaking the first rule.
+Following this practice ensures the build stays green, and other developers can continue to work without breaking the first rule.

 There might be changes that have been checked in before your last update from the version control that might lead to a build failure in Jenkins in combination with your changes.
 Therefore it is essential that you check out ({command}`git pull`) and run the tests again before you push your changes to GitHub.

 Furthermore, a common source of errors on check-in is to forget to add some files to the repository.